 Encourage Humility & Deference

 How can elders build their relationship of trust?
 One group regularly goes out to dinner together with their wives.
-Some elders meet regularly on a one-on-one basis for mutual encouragement and fellowship.
+Some elders meet regularly one on one for mutual encouragement and fellowship.
 A perceptive elder group will encourage the less verbal elder to speak up.
 Helping each other out in the mundane issues of life can build up the group.
 Building strong relationships at this level is paramount.
-To be sure, this doesn’t mean we all have the same likes and perspective, or that we will always agree—but we want to encourage “… being like-minded, having the same love, being one in spirit and purpose… (Phil 2:2).
+To be sure, this doesn’t mean we all have the same likes and perspective, or that we will always agree—but we want to encourage “. . . being like-minded, having the same love, being one in spirit and purpose” (Phil.
+2:2).
 When elders trust one another, they can celebrate the diversity of perspectives they bring to the table.
 Resolution of conflicts becomes easier.
 Therefore, we must foster and guard our relationships with each other on a personal level.
 To do otherwise will affect the entire church like a cancer.

 Encourage Unity with the Body

-Keep confidence.
-Love covers a multitude of sins.
-“Above all, love each other deeply, because love covers over a multitude of sins” (1 Pe 4:8).
+- Keep confidence.
+“Above all, love each other deeply, because love covers over a multitude of sins” (1 Peter 4:8).
 I remember being at an assembly dinner and as it happened I was sitting near a brother with whom I had some disagreement.
 During the meal, I noticed him quietly getting my attention.
-Discretely, he indicated with a simple hand motion that I had something hanging from my nose.
-Embarrassed, I quickly retrieved my napkin and corrected the situation, without anyone else noticing.
-My “adversary” could have made a public scene of the matter, or left me to my embarrassment.
+Discreetly, he indicated with a simple hand motion that I had something hanging from my nose.
+Embarrassed, I quickly retrieved my napkin and corrected the situation without anyone else noticing.
+My “adversary” could have made a public scene of the matter or left me to my embarrassment.
 He never said a word about it to me afterwards.
-I was impressed that my he demonstrated true love by helping “cover up” my social indiscretion.
+I was impressed that he demonstrated true love by helping “cover up” my social indiscretion.
 How much more would could we help the unity of believers to “cover over a multitude of sins” of the relationship kind.

-Pick your battles wisely.
+- Pick your battles wisely.
 Don’t waste time and “relational energy” on small stuff.
 One brother does not like the Lord’s Supper setting where the chairs are in a circle, finding it awkward.
-An older couple prefers an evening meeting at 7:00pm because of their supper time habits, a young couple prefers it at 6 pm because of their young children’s sleep requirements.
+An older couple prefers an evening meeting at 7 p.m. because of their supper time habits,while a young couple prefers it at 6 p.m. because of their young children’s sleep requirements.
 Certainly, deference is a small sacrifice in this case.